 O'DONNELL, Bryan.
 1468.
 Private.
 Entered France 4/05/1915.
 Discharged 17/02/1919.
 Entitled to 1914/15 Star Trio and Commissioner of Metropolitan Police forwarded roll to support 1914/15 Star claim.

 O'HEA, James Joseph 1128 Private.
 Entered France 5/05/1915.
 Commissioned West Kent Yeomanry 14/11/1915.
 Second Lieutenant Life Guards, Lieutenant Colonel King's Liverpool Regiment.
 Entitled to Silver War Badge and 1914/15 Star Trio with Star stamped J. only noted on MIC.
 Medals applied for from Brooke's Club, St. James Street, London.

 OLIVER, Charles Frederick.
 424. Private 2KEH.
 Entered France 4/05/1915.
+Chronicles of the NZEF of 2/05/1917 notes that he has been wounded and is in hospital in France.
 Commissioned as a Second Lieutenant Tank Corps 23/10/1918.
-From Argentina.
 Awarded Military Medal.
 Entitled to 1914/15 Star Medal Trio and medals applied for from an address in Symonds Street, Auckland, New Zealand.